Mobile High Capacity Tower

 These towers are intended to be used in conjunction with our deployable shelters containing radio and microwave network equipment or as the central point of a distributed system compound in conjunction with our Communications Trailer and Generator Trailer.

-An AB-1309 in use at the DARPA Urban Challenge in Victorville, California as part of an integrated communications and power distribution compound.
+An AB-1309 in use at about 60' at the 2007 DARPA Urban Challenge in Victorville, California as part of an integrated communications and power distribution compound.

 Back to Disaster Services Overview